 Combined HVAC & Gas Technician Program

 Graduate with hands-on skills in HVAC installation and maintenance, plus your Gas Technician 2 certification.
-Double your job options and qualify for HVAC technician apprenticeships.
-Get help securing your first job after graduation.
+Double your job options and qualify for HVAC apprenticeships.
+Full support to find your first job after graduation.
 Tools and safety gear included.

 Why Choose a Combined HVAC & Gas Technician Program?

 HVAC technicians often work on propane and natural gas-fired equipment, such as furnaces, air conditioners, fireplaces, and gas-fired appliances.

 In Ontario, you must be certified by the Technical Standards and Safety Authority (TSSA) to work on gas-fired equipment.

 A combined HVAC and Gas Technician program gives you a great head start.
 You will learn the fundamentals of HVAC installation and maintenance, plus total preparation for the TSSA Gas Technician exams.

 - You get two programs in one: learn the fundamentals of HVAC while you earn your gas technician certification

 - Training includes preparation for Gas Technician 3 and Gas Technician 2 exams (you must earn your G3 before progressing to G2)

 - Successful students graduate from this program with their G2 license, fully prepared for HVAC jobs and apprenticeships